whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 If you don't hold boundaries and just let anyone participate, selfish people will push out the generous ones and the community will not last.
 Also, if you commonly evict people for any thoughtless or hurtful act or momentary subconscious selfishness, then everyone will feel vulnerable and afraid to make a mistake and the community will still not last.

-It must be ok to make a mistake and trust that people will know you're willing to learn and make amends.
+It must be ok to make a mistake and trust that people know you're willing to learn and make amends.
 At the same time it is important to have high standards of behavior that everybody is continuously striving to meet, and if someone isn't actually committed to those high standards, they must leave for the good of the community.

 Plenty of people have lied or broken promises to me, and I had to decide if I would to trust them again.
 The question I ask is this: "Are they clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"